 Adriana Uscanga.
 PhD candidate specializing in landscape ecology with focus on human-environment interactions and sustainability of agroecosystems.

 Schyler Reis.
 PhD candidate investigating the effects of disturbance and climate on vegetation shifts across drylands of the Pacific Northwest.

 Jamie Wright.
 PhD candidate investigating climatic and biogeochemical processes that influence the stability of forest-savanna boundaries.

 Mike Farinacci.
-MS student interested in the influence of climate and disturbance on forest ecohydrology in the Pacific Northwest. studying sustainable.
+MS student interested in the influence of climate and disturbance on forest ecohydrology in the Pacific Northwest.

 Hilary Dawson.
 Laboratory Technician.
 Interested in botany and currently investigating prairie drought responses through leaf economics.

 Sydney Katz.
 Honors College student.
 Research Assistant.
 Interested in forestry practices and studying the differences in soil characteristics between managed and old growth forests.

 Bryce Izlar.
 Research Assistant.
 Interested in habitat fragmentation to apply and integrate SPA interactions into current ecological restoration science.

 Lenora Davis.
 Research Assistant (NSF-funded ESPRIT fellow).
 Interested in incorporating climate change and local ecological research into environmental science curriculum as a high school teacher.